-Church I would like to receive regular neighbourhood updates via e-mail (Yes/No) D. 5 he on process Location: Shepherd of the Valley Lutheran Church 20097 72 nd Avenue, Langley BC ADDRESS or the Local Government Act and in accordance with t be used only for the purpose of this public consultati nder another Art. l, 2018 EMAIL The personal information collected on this form is done so pursuant to the Community Charter and/or the Local Government Act and in accordance with the Freedom of Information and Protection of Privacy Act.
-The personal information collected herein will be used only for the purpose of this public consultation process unless its release is authorized how is owner or is commelled how a Court or an agent duly authorized under another Act.
-Date: Wednesday, July 11, 2018 Time: 5:00 pm - 8:00 pm NAME The personal information collected on this form is done so p Freedom of Information and Protection of Privacy Act.
-The pe unless its release is authorized hv its owner or is commelled D.5 Page 64 280 G
+Church I would like to receive regular neighbourhood updates via e-mail (Yes/No) Н. 4 he on process Location: Shepherd of the Valley Lutheran Church 20097 72 nd Avenue, Langley BC ADDRESS or the Local Government Act and in accordance with t be used only for the purpose of this public consultati nder another Art. , 2018 EMAIL The personal information collected on this form is done so pursuant to the Community Charter and/or the Local Government Act and in accordance with the Freedom of Information and Protection of Privacy Act.
+The personal information collected herein will be used only for the purpose of this public consultation process unless its release is authorized housed by its number of its number of its number of the purpose of this public consultation process Date: Wednesday, July 11 Time: 5:00 pm - 8:00 pm NAME The personal information coll Freedom of Information and P unless its release is authorizer H.4 Page 78 3